FrostKiwi/treasurechest/posts/dual-kawase/dual-kawase.md

 <blockquote class="reaction"><div class="reaction_text">This is my submission to this year's <a target="_blank" href="https://some.3b1b.co/">Summer of Math Exposition</a></div><img class="kiwi" src="img/SOMELogo.svg"></blockquote>

 ## Setup - No blur yet
 In the context of video game post processing, a 3D scene is drawn, also called [rendering](https://en.wikipedia.org/wiki/Rendering_(computer_graphics)), and saved to an intermediary image - a [framebuffer](https://learnopengl.com/Advanced-OpenGL/Framebuffers).
 In turn, this framebuffer is processed to achieve [various effects](https://en.wikipedia.org/wiki/Video_post-processing#Uses_in_3D_rendering).
 Since this *processing* happens *after* a 3D scene is rendered, it's called *post-processing*.
-All that, _many_ times a second
+All that, _many_ times a second.

 <blockquote class="reaction"><div class="reaction_text"><strong>Depending on technique</strong>, framebuffers <a target="_blank" href="https://learnopengl.com/Advanced-Lighting/Deferred-Shading">can hold non-image data</a> and post-processing effects like <a target="_blank" href="https://en.wikipedia.org/wiki/Color_correction">Color-correction</a> or <a target="_blank" href="https://en.wikipedia.org/wiki/Tone_mapping">Tone-mapping</a> don't even require intermediate framebuffers: There's <a target="_blank" href="https://takahirox.github.io/three.js/examples/webgl_tonemapping.html">more</a> than <a target="_blank" href="https://gdcvault.com/play/1020631/The-Revolution-in-Mobile-Game">one way (@35:20)</a></div><img class="kiwi" src="/assets/kiwis/detective.svg"></blockquote>